perey/pegl/README.rst

 ==============================

 Pegl is a binding to EGL_, written in native Python 3 through the ctypes_ library.
-It provides comprehensive access to EGL_ functions, while offering a Pythonic API.
+It provides comprehensive access to EGL functions, while offering a Pythonic API.

-EGL_ is a specification from the Khronos Group that provides an intermediate layer between other Khronos specifications (OpenGL, OpenGL ES, OpenVG), called "client APIs", and the native graphics system.
-EGL_ can supply an implicit rendering context for each of the client APIs, as well as features like surfaces and buffering.
+EGL is a specification from the Khronos Group that provides an intermediate layer between other Khronos specifications (OpenGL, OpenGL ES, OpenVG), called “client APIs”, and the native graphics system.
+EGL can supply an implicit rendering context for each of the client APIs, as well as features like surfaces and buffering.

 Pegl wraps EGL_ version 1.5, and is backwards compatible with previous versions of the specification.